petergoldstein/dalli/Performance.md

 Caching is all about performance, so I carefully track Dalli performance to ensure no regressions.
 Times are from a Unibody MBP 2.4Ghz Core 2 Duo running Snow Leopard.

+You can optionally use kgio to give Dalli a small, 10-20% performance boost: gem install kgio.

+*memcache-client*:

     Testing 1.8.5 with ruby 1.9.2p0 (2010-08-18 revision 29036) [x86_64-darwin10.4.0]
                                          user     system      total        real
     set:plain:memcache-client        2.070000   0.590000   2.660000 (  2.669744)